Cape May–Lewes Ferry

-The Cape May–Lewes Ferry is a ferry system in the United States that traverses a 17 mi crossing of the Delaware Bay connecting North Cape May, New Jersey with Lewes, Delaware.
+The Cape May–Lewes Ferry is a ferry system on the East Coast of the United States that traverses a 17 mi crossing of the Delaware Bay connecting North Cape May, New Jersey with Lewes, Delaware.
 The ferry constitutes a portion of U.S. Route 9 and is the final crossing of the Delaware River-Delaware Bay waterway before it meets the Atlantic Ocean.
+It is one of only two year-round direct crossings between Delaware and New Jersey, the other being the Delaware Memorial Bridge.

 System

 The Cape May–Lewes Ferry, operated by the Delaware River and Bay Authority (DRBA), consists of three ferry vessels and two terminal facilities.
 Its operations are based at its Cape May terminal, which is actually located in North Cape May, on the north shore of the Cape May Canal.

 The three vessels in the fleet carry both vehicles (passenger cars, buses, RVs, tractor trailers, motorcycles, and bicycles) and foot passengers.
-Each has a capacity of about 100 cars, selling out in advance during the popular summer weekends (although passenger capacity usually does not).
+Each has a capacity of 100 vehicles and 800 passengers, selling out in advance during the popular summer weekends (although passenger capacity usually does not).
 Advance reservations are accepted.

-When vehicles board the terminal from either side, they go through a toll booth and receive a ticket, and wait in line until they are called to the ferry.
-On board, tire stoppers are used to prevent vehicles from moving in place.
-Once the ferry arrives, vehicles leave the ferry and exit the terminal onto main roads.
 The ferry trip takes approximately 85 minutes.
 The company's site says that the roundtrip is approximately three hours.
 The ferry provides a view of three lighthouses: the Cape May Light in New Jersey, and the Harbor of Refuge Light and Delaware Breakwater East End Light near Lewes.

-The ferry's terminal buildings were substantially overhauled in 2000–01.
-A new Cape May terminal replaced the existing structure, built in 1988.
-The Lewes terminal, also built in 1988, was expanded and renovated at the same time.
+The ferry has two terminal facilities.
+Both host toll booths, vehicle staging areas, parking lots, and a terminal building with ticket counters for walk on passengers, restroooms and dining facilities.
+The Cape May Terminal also hosts the maintenance facility for the three vessels, along with lay berths.
+The terminals were substantially expanded during the mid 1980's with new terminal buildings built in Lewes in 1984 and Cape May in 1988 along with new toll booths and passenger loading buildings.
+The terminal building in Lewes was renovated and expanded in 1999 and a new Cape May terminal building replaced the existing structure, in 2001.
 Both terminals now feature unique, recognizable "towers," which contain elevators and staircases connecting the terminal buildings to glass-enclosed walkways.
-The walkways allow foot passengers to board the vessel directly on the second deck, avoiding vehicles driving onto the car deck below.
+The walkways allow foot passengers to board the vessel directly on the second deck from the terminal building, avoiding vehicles driving onto the car deck below.